-&lt;sup>17 For 88% of the supervisors who respond to the GWG survey in April 2016
+&lt;sup>18 For 88% of the supervisors who respond to the GWG survey in April 2016

-- to update policies both regularly (for instance, annually) and on an ad hoc basis (as necessitated by external factors). - 57.
-The policies should set out the triggers that result in an update, as well as the processes and procedures that govern the update.
-It is good practice for group-wide supervisors to review these triggers and procedures and discuss them with the group's Board or Senior Management.
-The group-wide supervisor should also verify that the group effectively revises its policies after a significant change in its environment.
+60. The group-wide supervisor should assess the processes, procedures and triggers for updating the group policies and discuss them with the group's Board or Senior Management.
+In particular, the group-wide supervisor should also verify that the group effectively revises its policies after a significant change in its environment.